 Credit Required Subject Units Remarks English 4 Two units in a single foreign language may be substituted for one unit or 3 quarter units in English.
-Social Science 21/2 Mathematics: 3 These 3 units must be at the level of Algebra I, or higher.
+Social Science 21/2 Mathematics: 3 These 3 units must include Algebra I, Algebra II and Geometry.
 Science 2 It is preferred that these two units include biology, chemistry, or physics.
-Electives 41/2 Recommended from the following subject areas: foreign languages, mathematics, science, social science, speech.
+Electives 41⁄2 Recommended from the following subject areas: foreign languages, mathematics, science, social science, speech.
 Not more than three units in vocational subjects may be submitted as electives.
 Applicants for admission to engineering, mathematics, and science are strongly advised to include at least 1⁄2 unit electives in advanced mathematics.
 TOTAL 16